Banking Hours 10 to 4: Reception

-The movie opened from mixed to negative reviews from the critics and the audience alike.
-The movie was mainly criticized for the slow direction from K Madhu.
-Sify.com gave an "average" verdict and said "Banking Hours 10-4 may leave the discerning viewers with many doubts but could well be an entertaining one, if you don't dig too deep or go without much expectation."
+The movie opened with mixed to negative reviews from the critics and the audience alike.
+It was mainly criticized for the slow direction from K. Madhu.
+Sify.com gave an "average" verdict and said, "Banking Hours 10-4 may leave the discerning viewers with many doubts but could well be an entertaining one, if you don't dig too deep or go without much expectation."
 Nowrunning also gave a negative review and gave 1.9 stars out of 5 and added "'Banking Hours' lacks that vital spark that should keep the spirit up in whodunits."

+Recently, the youtube channel "Appupan and the boys" did a roasting video on this move and was an instant hit.
+The English dubbed version of the movie is also available on the youtube.